AguaClara/String-Digester/Final_Report_stringdigester.md

 ### Chain
 For metal alloy-based materials, four unfinished stainless steel chains that varied in chain type were purchased: a 50-foot, size-12, sash chain, a 10-foot, size-35, sash chain, a 50-foot, size-18, jack chain, and a 50-foot, size-3, bead chain were purchased.

-In this report, the metal-alloy based strings will be referred to as the following: the size-35 sash chain will be referred to as "big sash chain", the size-12 sash chain will be referred to as "small sash chain", the size-18 jack chain will be referred to as "jack chain", and the size-3 bead chain cable will be referred to as "bead chain".

 Purchasing Links:
 [Big Sash Chain](https://www.mcmaster.com/3607T17),